 Herman has chosen delectable smiles for this envelope.
 I smile back.
 The hands are speaking too.
 They are characters in themselves and saying funny things.
 And then the decoration.
 It is audacious!
 I love it!

+The flip side makes me laugh too.
+I feel as if I am in French farce.
 And the gags keep coming.
 All those uptight royals looking at the that tight ass.
 Just gimme a little faux fur.
 I love tiger print.

 nd then the poetry.
 'Olleke, bolleke en knipperdolleke'.
 My dutch is rusty but say those words aloud They will make you smile.